IHOP Pumpkin Pancakes Recipe: Enjoy Fall Flavors Year-Round

 IHOP seasonal pancakes

-Every year, diners at IHOP eagerly look forward to the return of their seasonal pumpkin pancakes.
+Every year, diners at IHOP eagerly await the return of their seasonal pumpkin pancakes.
 Now you don’t have to wait to go to IHOP in the fall – you can indulge your taste for pumpkin spice pancakes and bring fall flavor into your favorite breakfast at any time of the year.

 Pumpkin pancakes ingredients